 Rajiv Doshi, MD

 Raj is the founder and CEO of Piper Biosciences.
-A physician and engineer by training, he serves as a Consulting Associate Professor of Medicine and Adjunct Professor of Business at Stanford University, where his research focuses on health technology innovation.
-He is also the US Executive Director of Stanford-India Biodesign, a collaboration between Stanford and the Government of India to create novel medical products for India’s underprivileged.
-Raj serves as a Sr. Advisor to LUNAR Design and McKinsey & Co., helping to guide foundations and healthcare companies in the creation of new medical products.
+A physician and engineer by training, he serves as an Adjunct Professor of Medicine at Stanford University where his research focuses on health technology innovation.
+He is also the Director of the India Program at Stanford Biodesign, a collaboration between Stanford and the Government of India to create novel medical products for India’s underprivileged.
 Previously, Raj founded and was CEO of Ventus Medical where he was the core inventor of its products to treat obstructive sleep apnea (Provent) and snoring (Theravent).
-He is an inventor on over 70 issued or pending patents in the fields of pulmonary medicine, cardiology, general surgery, sleep medicine and wound care.
+He is an inventor on over 80 issued or pending patents.

 Raj received his BS in Chemical Engineering, MS in Biomechanical Engineering, and an MD from Stanford University.
 He is also the recipient of the Soros Fellowship.